the world is your platter

-By Sotong & Skinny (for the creative bits of each maki roll)
+By Sotong & Nikki (for the creative bits of each maki roll)

 In dire need to re-charge myself during study breaks, I often go Urbanspoon-ing for my next food stop.
 And that was how I came across SAINT Sushi Bar- one of those chosen in this Top New Restaurants in Canada 2013 list.
 Tired of going to sushi-buffets (and also because the quality has dropped quite a bit), I decided to go à la carte this time with a fellow food blogger friend of mine from Montreal Food Pictures, plus the reviews of SAINT were all positive!